Welcome to: James Russell Publishing

 Plus, for those uneducated souls who believe this article is full of untruths... you will find every instance mentioned herein within dozens of motorcycle magazines over many years time regarding every known defect in the Harley-Davidson frame and engine.

 What is new?
 I boiled down all the defects into one article.
 Yet, still... quite a few idiots still believe all of the reputable magazine editors over the years are liars and that Harley's have no defects.
 Imagine that!
-Well, I assure you these defects do exist - weather you wish to believe them or not - they will not go away simply because the defects exposed hurt your feelings.
+Well, I assure you these defects do exist - whether you wish to believe them or not - they will not go away simply because the defects exposed hurt your feelings.

 "For most of you Harley-Davidson riders this article will be a "awful truth" revelation, but one only need read the many V-Twin motorcycle magazines over a long period of time to verify what you read here is indeed not only shocking, but true."